Joseph Wallace (vegetarian)

-Joseph Wallace (born c.
-1821 – 29 April 1910) was an Irish–British alternative medicine practitioner, patent medicine creator, writer, and activist.
-He developed the "Wallace system", promoting a vegetarian diet free of fermented foods, and sold patented medicines alongside consultations.
-With his wife, Chandos Leigh Hunt, he co-authored Physianthropy (1885) under the pseudonym "Lex et Lux".
+Joseph Wallace (c.
+1821 – 29 April 1910) was an Irish-British alternative medicine practitioner, patent medicine creator, writer and activist.
+He promoted the "Wallace system", a regimen based on a vegetarian diet without fermented foods, and sold patent medicines while offering consultations.
+With his wife, Chandos Leigh Hunt, he co-authored Physianthropy (1885) under the pseudonym Lex et Lux.

 Biography

-Wallace originally worked in the business of malting and distilling.
-He was the creator of the "Wallace system", a method for the cure and eradication of disease.
-The system included a vegetarian diet, free from fermented foods; its followers were known as "Wallaceites".
-Wallace patented, prepared and sold several medicines, while also providing consultations.
+Wallace first worked in malting and distilling.
+He later devised the "Wallace system", which he described as a method for the cure and eradication of disease.
+The system used a vegetarian diet without fermented foods; its adherents were known as "Wallaceites".
+Wallace patented, prepared and sold medicines, and provided consultations.

-In 1878 he married Chandos Leigh Hunt, his former patient and pupil.
-In 1885, with his wife, he co-wrote Physianthropy: Or, the Home Cure and Eradication of Disease, writing under the pseudonym "Lex et Lux".
+In 1878, Wallace married Chandos Leigh Hunt, who had been his patient and pupil.
+In 1885, they co-authored Physianthropy: Or, the Home Cure and Eradication of Disease, using the pseudonym "Lex et Lux".

-In October 1905, a meeting was held at Congregational Memorial Hall, London, for octogenarian vegetarians.
-Those who delivered speeches included Wallace (then aged 84), C. P. Newcombe, T. A. Hanson, Samuel Saunders, John E. B. Mayor and Samuel Pitman, brother of Isaac Pitman.
+In October 1905, Wallace attended a meeting at Congregational Memorial Hall, London, for octogenarian vegetarians.
+Speakers included Wallace, then aged 84, C. P. Newcombe, T. A. Hanson, Samuel Saunders, John E. B. Mayor and Samuel Pitman, brother of Isaac Pitman.

-Wallace died at Russell Square, London on 29 April 1910, at the age of 89.
+Wallace died at Russell Square, London, on 29 April 1910, aged 89.
 He was buried at Brookwood Cemetery on 3 May.

 Legacy

-Wallace and his wife were included in Charles W. Forward's Fifty Years of Food Reform: A History of the Vegetarian Movement in England (1898).
+Wallace and his wife were profiled in Charles W. Forward's Fifty Years of Food Reform: A History of the Vegetarian Movement in England (1898).
 Rollo Russell cited Wallace's dietary recommendations in the "Medical Testimony" section of his 1906 book Strength and Diet.
 C. P. Newcombe's The Manifesto of Vegetarianism (1911) contains a memorial dedication to Wallace.